MyKarpenko/MyKarpenko/README.md

 # Hi, my name is Michael

-This is my personal experimantal github profile :)
+This is my personal experimental github profile :)